-With exception to the policy intent of E1.5 of the Official Plan, the balance of the policies and the East Fonthill Secondary Plan continues to be conformed with as well as compliance to the Ontario Building Code.
+The policies and the East Fonthill Secondary Plan continues to be conformed with as well as compliance to the Ontario Building Code.

 Planning staff are of the opinion that the proposal applies current planning and development principles dealing with appropriate greenfield development, making efficient use of the designated urban area lands, providing design flexibility where suitable to do so.
-With one exception, the proposed minor variances should not negatively impact the surrounding neighbourhood with regards to land use incompatibility, traffic, privacy and storm water runoff.
+The proposed minor variances should not negatively impact the surrounding neighbourhood with regards to land use incompatibility, traffic, privacy and storm water runoff.

-In Planning staff's opinion, with one exception, the application is consistent with the PPS and conforms to Provincial, Regional, and local plans.
+In Planning staff's opinion, the application is consistent with the PPS and conforms to Provincial, Regional, and local plans.

-Given this analysis, Planning staff recommend that minor variance file A10/2020P be decided as follows:
+Given this analysis, Planning staff recommend that minor variance file A12/2020P be approved subject to the following conditions: